 In mainstream American culture, one of our primary characteristics is that we are highly individualistic.
 We focus on the individual at the exclusion of the surrounding backstory.
 This means we see the circumstances of a person’s life and we pin all of the results of their prequels on them.
 We assume they are in all their circumstances by choice.
 It means we blame people who are in bad situations or give credit to people for good circumstances.
 But the world is not this way.
 We are all equal in God’s eyes but in every other way the world is profoundly unequal.
 Why is one kid born into a wealthy white family and another born in Haiti?
 So much is defined by our surrounding circumstances and the corruption therein.
 Far more than choice, “Luck” is about as far as we can go in explaining it.

 So this is the bigger picture that is going on behind the actions of each and every person.
 The Principalities and Powers and their corrupting influences are pervasive and real, and as Paul says, our job is to always be alert to them.
 This is a core reason why Jesus tells us in Matthew 7 we are not to judge or blame people.
 If we are angry, we are to be angry at the various circles of corrupted systems that encompass a person.
 But the person at the center, every person, is a beloved child of God.
 Our job is to honor that central fact alone.
-All judgement and blame is to be left to God.
+All judgment and blame is to be left to God.

 So how do we fight the Principalities and Powers?